 6 Ways to Seduce Your Spouse

 Enticing your partner once you're married is just as important as it was when you were dating.
 So, make it a priority to keep your intimate life going strong.
-Whether it's been a while since you initiated bedroom play or your partner is a bit shy and could use some coaxing, add some seduction strategies to your relationship toolbox for deeper connectedness and heightened passion.
+Whether it's been a while since you initiated bedroom play or your partner is a bit shy and could use some coaxing, add some seduction strategies to your relationship toolbox for a deeper connection and heightened passion.

 Morning can be a great time for intimacy, as you both wake up rested and he’s more likely to be physically ready – which makes arousal a great option for everyone.
 Set your alarm at least 30 minutes early, then take a few minutes to freshen up enough to feel ready yourself.
 Have a few sips of java and wash your face, for example, and brush your teeth.
 Then gently kiss and caress him awake in all the right places.
-If your body still isn't as awake as his is, ask him to help perk your sexy parts up.
+If your body still isn't as awake as he is, ask him to help perk your sexy parts up.
 Simply hearing the request lets him know you woke up thinking of him and can be a major turn on.

 Words can be powerfully arousing.
 Slip a romantic note into his briefcase, car or wallet in the morning, letting him know how much you love him, and how eager you are to feel his body close.
 He'll have all day to think about your words – as will you – and little revs the lovemaking engine like anticipation.
 For added spice, kiss the note while wearing lipstick or text him an accompanying photo of your kiss-ready lips.
 If you won't see each other for a few days or more, send daily emails or text messages letting him know he’s always top-of-mind.
 By the time you reunite, you'll both be ultra-ready for intimate play.